vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 {% endraw %}</pre>
 </div>

-By using multiple ranking profiles like above, developers can find the sweet-spot where latency does not improve much by using more threads.
+By using multiple rank profiles like above, developers can find the sweet-spot where latency does not improve much by using more threads.
 Using more threads per search limits query concurrency as more threads will be occupied per query.
 Read more in [Vespa sizing guide:reduce latency with